c4tandl/ctl/src/markdown/pages/about/administration.md

 ![](https://res.cloudinary.com/center-for-teaching-learning/image/upload/v1665867927/faculty%20and%20staff%20photos/louise.staff_spnpef.jpg)

 **Louise Monroe** is CTL’s Office Manager and a native of Midcoast Maine.
 She attended the University of Massachusetts Amherst, earning her Bachelor of Arts in English and Communication, as well as a Master of Science in Business and Analytics.
 After graduating Louise moved back to her hometown, beginning her professional career as an Administrative Assistant at Boothbay Region Land Trust.
-In the summer, she manages Cozy’s Dockside Restaurant in Southport.
+In the summer, she manages Cozy’s Dockside restaurant in Southport.
 She has always loved attending school and learning as a whole, and has found the opportunity to manage CTL’s office to be rewarding.